-Under lease agreements, AC Transit is required to pay a third-party trustee specified lease payments due to holders of the 2009 Certificates of Participation (2009 COPS) and the 2019 Certification or Participation (2019 COPS).
+Under lease agreements, AC Transit is required to pay a third-party trustee specified lease payments due to holders of the 2019 Certification or Participation (2019 COPS).
 The Corporation is considered a blended component unit of AC Transit; therefore, the financial position and activities of the Corporation are included in AC Transit's basic financial statements.